 The finder bracket is built into the focuser on the StarSense Explorer DX 102, and a 2” to 1.25” adapter is provided for use with 1.25” accessories such as the stock ones provided with the telescope.

-The StarSense Explorer DX 102’s focuser is a 2” rack-and-pinion unit, so in theory you could use it with a 2” diagonal and 2” wide-angle eyepieces.
+The StarSense Explorer DX 102’s focuser is a 2” rack-and-pinion unit, so in theory, you could use it with a 2” diagonal and 2” wide-angle eyepieces.
 However, these accessories would cost nearly as much as the StarSense Explorer DX 102 package itself, and the alt-azimuth mount provided with the scope is not meant to hold several additional pounds.
-Furthermore, the short dovetail rail provided doesn’t give enough of an ability to slide the scope forward to make it balance with such heavy accessories.
+Furthermore, the short dovetail rail provided doesn’t give enough ability to slide the scope forward to make it balance with such heavy accessories.

 The actual StarSense Explorer DX mount is relatively basic; it’s an alt-azimuth mount with gears for incremental slow-motion adjustments and flexible cables provided to do so, and attaches to the optical tube sideways with a Vixen-style dovetail clamp.
 A mount like this is meant to be roughly aimed at a target and then the slow-motion cables are used to fine-tune your aim as well as provide fine enough adjustments to manually track the target at high magnification.
 The slow-motion gears have a lot of backlash and are far from perfect, but they do the job, as does just gently nudging the telescope tube instead.

-The tripod is a simple aluminum affair with adjustable legs and a usable, if basic aluminum accessory tray in the middle.
+The tripod is a simple aluminum affair with adjustable legs and a usable, if basic, aluminum accessory tray in the middle.

 Of course, the main feature here is the StarSense Explorer tech, which is simply a bracket that attaches to the side of the mount with a small mirror and a clamp to hold your phone.
 The mirror is for your phone’s camera so that it can aim downwards, and thus you can see the screen while pointing the telescope skyward.